Bas-DHH/DHH-VibeCode/docs/DHH_PRD.md

 As a manager, I want to edit a completed task (with history tracking), so I can correct user errors without losing audit integrity.

 **Story E: Monitoring remotely**
-As a manager, I want to check task progress and overdue tasks even when I’m not on location, so I can stay in control from anywhere.
+As a manager, I want to check task progress and overdue tasks even when I'm not on location, so I can stay in control from anywhere.

 **Story F: Receiving daily updates**
 As a manager, I want to receive a daily summary email with overdue tasks, so I stay informed without logging in constantly.